 Scientists have discovered a revolutionary new treatment that makes you live longer.
 It enhances your memory and makes you more creative.
 It makes you look more attractive.
 It keeps you slim and lowers food cravings.
 It protects you from cancer and dementia.
 It wards off colds and the flu.
 It lowers your risk of heart attacks and stroke, not to mention diabetes.
 You’ll even feel happier, less depressed, and less anxious.

 Of course, the ad is not describing some miracle new tincture or a cure-all wonder drug, but rather the proven benefits of a full night of sleep.”Matthew Walker, “Why We Sleep”

 I’ve recently read “Why we sleep” by Matthew Walker and if there’s one book about sleep that everyone should read, this is it.

 “A balanced diet and exercise are of vital importance, yes.
 But we now see sleep as the preeminent force in this health trinity.”Matthew Walker, “Why we Sleep”

 Sadly, too many people do not get the recommended amount or quality of sleep to attain these benefits.
-But, worse, not only do they miss out on these benefits, but experience all kind of detriments to their day-to-day life.
+But, worse, not only do they miss out on these benefits but experience all kinds of detriments to their day-to-day life.

 These detriments are a less effective immune system, making you more prone to illness.
 An increased risk for cancer and dementia, as well as increased troubles to stay emotionally calm and stable, or perform at peak physical performance; just to name a few.